jeherve/traktivity/readme.txt

 6. Movie: example of a movie and some of the details logged for that movie.

 == Changelog ==

+= 2.3.0 =
+Release Date: September 21, 2020

+* Add new filter allowing one to customize the requests to Trakt.tv.
+* Add new filters allowing one to customize the slugs used by the Post Type and its taxononmies.

 = 2.2.1 =
 Release Date: August 26, 2017